CCSMB/Standards/Standards/CCSMB-1.md

-# CCSMB-1: Procedures for submitting a standard
+# CCSMB-1: Procedures for Standards Submission

 This RFC defines the protocol for defining and submitting a standard to the CCSMB.